-Figure 1: Map of formal legal mechanisms for recovery of underpaid entitlements ne of the first steps in determining the a worker like Priya with an entitlement underpayment matter is determining whether the worker is an employee or contractor.
-This is critical because avenues of recovery are far more limited for independent contractors as they are not protected by the Fair Work Act 2009 (Cth) ('Fair Work Act') and fall outside of the workplace relations framework (Hemingway 2018).
-Concerns about regulatory protections for these workers have become more prominent with the increasing prevalence of platform and on-demand forms of work, which often involve non-employment arrangements (James, 2020).
+Figure 1: Map of formal legal mechanisms for recovery of underpaid entitlements ne of the first steps in determining the appropriate course of legal action for a worker like Priva with an entitlement underpayment matter is determining whether the worker is an employee or contractor.
+This is critical because avenues of recovery are far more limited for independent contractors as they are not protected by the Fair Work Act 2009 (Cth) ('Fair Work Act') work (Hemingway 2018).
+Concerns about regulatory protections for these workers have become more prominent with the increasing prevalence of platform and on-demand forms of work, which often involve non-employment arrangements (James.
+2020).
 Independent contractors do not have access to the FWO or the Fair Entitlements Guarantee.
 Contract law applies to the relationship between an independent contractor and a corporate defendant (Green, 2019), and underpayment matters have a classic debt recovery character: they may involve relatively small amounts of money, and the time, expense and effort associated with pursuing the underpayment (including enforcement) can quickly outweigh the debt.